blib-la/ask-poddy/README.md

 ## Concept

-**Ask Poddy** is a locally running RAG web app (it could also be deployed into the cloud) that utilizes open-source models through serverless endpoints.
-By leveraging OpenAI-compatible APIs for these endpoints, we can integrate existing OpenAI-compatible tools and frameworks seamlessly without creating a custom API.
-This setup ensures efficient, cost-effective performance while maintaining compatibility with widely-used AI tools.
+**Ask Poddy** is designed to demonstrate the integration of OpenAI-compatible APIs with open-source models, utilizing serverless endpoints to reduce costs.
+The application runs locally (but it could also be deployed into the cloud), while the computational heavy lifting is handled by serverless endpoints on RunPod.
+This architecture allows seamless use of existing OpenAI-compatible tools and frameworks without needing to develop custom APIs, ensuring efficient and cost-effective performance.

 Here's how the RAG process works in **Ask Poddy**: